The Evolution of the WristwatchCopyright © Notice

 Want one?
 See Why I can't supply wristlets

-At first pocket watches were adapted by being placed in leather cups with wrist straps like the one shown in the picture.
-These were often called "wristlets" and had the benefit that a man could wear his watch on his wrist when circumstances demanded, and then return it to his pocket when fashion rather than expediency ruled.
+Pocket watches were adapted for wrist wear by being placed in leather cups with wrist straps like the one shown in the picture.
+These were called "wristlets" and had the benefit that a man could wear his watch on his wrist when circumstances demanded, and then return it to his pocket when fashion rather than expediency ruled.

 Registered Design RD 217622

-I have a couple of these straps that have inside them the legend "RD 217622".
+I have a couple of wristlet watch straps like the one in the picture and they all have inside them the legend "RD 217622".
 I recognised this as a reference to a Registered Design, so I went digging and found a record in the Board of Trade ledgers as shown in the picture on the right.
-The entry in the Board of Trade ledger, written in beautiful copper plate handwriting, shows that the registrant is Arthur Garstin of Queen Square in the Bloomsbury district of London, a leather goods manufacturer.
-The date of registration of RD 217622 is 2 September 1893.
+The entry in the Board of Trade ledger, written in beautiful copper plate handwriting, shows that the registrant is Arthur Garstin of Queen Square, London, a leather goods manufacturer.
+The date of registration of this design of wristlet watch or wristwatch strap RD 217622 is 2 September 1893.

 The company of A. Garstin and Co. was established in 1871.
 Its address in 1922 is given as 159 Adgersgate Street, London, EC1 for Offices and Showrooms with a factory called Leatherville at Hendon.
 They were a manufacturer, wholesaler and retailer of leather goods.
 During the Great War they made, inter alia, binocular cases for the British Army - one was sold on a popular auction site carrying the legend "Case No.2 Prismatic A. Garstin & Co.
 Ltd. 1916".